LandRegistry/land-registry-elements/README.md

 - Consider pulling out the template from the govuk_template_mustache module instead of using it verbatim thereby allowing us to clean it up a little, and split the pieces like the footer out into partials.
 - per component tests in each component's folder
 - Browsersync
-- Automated visual regression testing
 - Split out LeafletJS in the JS build?
+- Favicons / apple touch icons etc

 ### Misc todos
 - Make sure any pattern documentation is in README.md files and not in the demos